This page includes information about how we work with you on:

 If you need a personal assistant to make your plan work, we may be able to pay you so that you can pay someone to help you.
 We can also pay someone acting on your behalf.
 This is called a Direct Payment.

-Use Surrey Information Point to find support and activities in your community.
+Use Connect to Support Surrey to find support and activities in your community.

 Reviewing your support